trigram-mrp/fractureiser/README.md

 *The C&C IP has been nullrouted after an abuse report to the server provider.
 We will need to keep an eye on the Cloudflare page to see if a new C&C server is stood up, I can't imagine they didn't plan for this.* Thank you Serverion for your prompt response.

+*The Cloudflare Pages domain has been terminated.* There is a new command and control server located at `107.189.3.101`.

 Stage 1 then attempts to achieve persistence by doing the following:
 1. Downloading stage 2 (lib.jar on Linux, libWebGL64.jar on Windows) from the server
 2. Making stage 2 run automatically on startup: